 What is the difference between an Easter Egger and Ameraucana?

 This is one of the most confusing topics for new chicken keepers, yet it’s the most important for ensuring you get the bird you want.
 These three are all related by chicken genetics to the blue egg gene, but they are physically distinct.
 Understanding these differences will save you from potential disappointment.
-The Ameraucana Alliance clarifies these distinctions to help buyers identify true purebred birds.
+Avoiding this confusion is one of the mistakes every first-time chicken keeper makes.

 Common misspellings like “Americana” are almost always used to sell Easter Eggers.
 Knowing these differences matters because if you pay a premium for an Ameraucana for sale, you should get a purebred bird.
 An Easter Egger is a wonderful backyard bird, but it is not an Ameraucana.